Zilliqa Price Reaches $0.0239 on Exchanges (ZIL)

 Zilliqa Profile

-Zilliqa was first traded on September 15th, 2017.
-Zilliqa’s total supply is 19,001,383,319 coins and its circulating supply is 18,246,707,274 coins.
+Zilliqa launched on September 15th, 2017.
+Zilliqa’s total supply is 19,010,708,197 coins and its circulating supply is 18,255,852,770 coins.
 The Reddit community for Zilliqa is https://reddit.com/r/zilliqa and the currency’s Github account can be viewed here.
+The official message board for Zilliqa is blog.zilliqa.com.
 Zilliqa’s official website is www.zilliqa.com.
-The official message board for Zilliqa is blog.zilliqa.com.
 Zilliqa’s official Twitter account is @zilliqa and its Facebook page is accessible here.

 Zilliqa Coin Trading

 It is usually not presently possible to purchase alternative cryptocurrencies such as Zilliqa directly using U.S. dollars.
-Investors seeking to trade Zilliqa should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Zilliqa using one of the aforementioned exchanges.
+Investors seeking to trade Zilliqa should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Zilliqa using one of the exchanges listed above.

 Receive News & Updates for Zilliqa Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Zilliqa and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.